-- Length of the relationship; - o The type of relationship; and - The frequency of interaction between the persons involved in the relationship. - For the purpose of this definition, dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse. - Dating violence does not include acts covered under the definition of domestic violence.
+- The existence of such a relationship shall be determined based on a consideration of the following factors: - Length of the relationship; - The type of relationship; and - The frequency of interaction between the persons involved in the relationship. - For the purpose of this definition, dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse. - Dating violence does not include acts covered under the definition of domestic violence.